2629 words

 By · Solutions Architect · Docker Captain · IBM Champion

 Earlier this month my public Docker image heyvaldemar/aws-kubectl held a Docker Scout grade of D. It had crossed 730,000 pulls on Docker Hub.
-The same image now holds a Scout grade of B and an OpenSSF Scorecard of 7.8 out of 10, well above the typical score for public utility images.
-I reviewed the configuration line by line, shipped three major phases, and hit one production incident that cost me a full afternoon.
+That same image now holds a Scout grade of B and an OpenSSF Scorecard of 7.8 out of 10, well above the typical score for public utility images.
+I read the configuration line by line.
+I shipped three major phases.
+And I hit one production incident that cost me a full afternoon.

-The pattern repeats.
+You see the same pattern everywhere.
 Banking.
 Telecom.
 Cloud-native.
 A utility image gets adopted because it works, pulls climb into six figures, and nobody touches the Dockerfile for years.
 Defaults that shipped in 2023 are still the defaults in production in 2026.
-If you maintain a public image with meaningful adoption and you have not audited it against current supply chain expectations, what follows is the checklist I wish I had kept from the start.
+So if you maintain a public image with real adoption and you have never audited it against current supply chain expectations, what follows is the checklist I wish I had kept from day one.
 For the performance side of the same site rebuild that preceded this work, see the Cloudflare Web Analytics migration that unlocked Lighthouse 100.

 Docker Hub Scout health score showing grade B with seven supply chain checks passing